NelsonPython/tuningGuides/GATK.md

 include required(classpath("reference_local_provider_config.inc.conf"))
 ```

-	e.
 Now add the following text after line 479, the line that has  default = "SLURM".

 *Note:  Ensure that the lines that show line-breaks in this document are, in fact, single lines in reference.conf*

 ```
 providers { SLURM {